anilsoni85/100notout/README.md

-# Getting Started with Create React App
+# 100NotOut

-A scoreing application for 100NotOut card game
+A scoring application for 100NotOut card game.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all dependencies.

 ### `npm start`